 The Golf Course Fund was established in 1992 when property was purchased with a combination of donations of cash and acreage in the Village.
 The Village originally leased the property to a golf course builder who was to operate the course for a 23-year period and then turn the golf course over to the Village.
 The golf course opened in the summer of 1996 and in 2001 the operators renegotiated the lease with the Village to extend the lease term until 2031.
-In April 2011, the Village entered into an agreement that enabled the Village to purchase the existing leasehold interest for the Bittersweet Golf Course, enabled a contractor to manage the Golf Course on behalf of the Village and enabled the Village to buy-out the remaining twenty-one (21) years of the existing leasehold agreement for the golf course.
+In April 2011, the Village entered into an agreement that enabled the Village to purchase the existing leasehold interest for the Bittersweet Golf Course.
+The Village has enlisted an independent course operator to manage the Golf Course.
 While the day to day operations of the course are managed by the course operator, the capital and infrastructure related to the course are accounted for and funded by the Village.
 Starting in FY2021, the Village deposits any Amusement Tax generated by the course back into the Golf Course Fund to be utilized for course improvements.